graycoreio/daffodil/libs/design/toast/README.md

 <design-land-example-viewer-container example="default-toast"></design-land-example-viewer-container>

 ## Setting up the component
-`provideDaffrToast()` should be added as a provider either in your application's root component for global use or in a specific feature component.
+`provideDaffToast()` should be added as a provider either in your application's root component for global use or in a specific feature component.

 ```ts
 import { provideDaffToast } from '@daffodil/design/toast';